 - Endoscopic ultrasound (EUS)

-- Probe-based confocal endomicroscopy (laser to diagnosis in vivo cancerous lesion)
+- Probe-based confocal endomicroscopy (laser to diagnose cancerous lesions)

 - Snare biopsy and resection